MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/crashes/ios.md

    }
 	```

-#### 5.4.2 After sending a crash log was successful, the callback will be invoked
+#### 5.4.2 The following callback will be invoked after the SDK sent a crash log successfully

 **Objective-C**